mdsitton/RhythmGameChart/spec.md

 - `audio_level`
 - `drum_kit_type` This isn't really very useful unless we want to have multiple drum kit audio sounds for freestyle sections and then to have a default one.

+## Global Events

+`<track header> <timed event data>`

+This track is primarally for storing tempo and time signature changes.

+This track cannot be empty and should always contain atleast one time signature and one tempo event.

+Unlike midi there is no default tempo or time signature, there will always be both a time signature and tempo event at time=0.
+This is in order to vastly simplify certain parts of the parser.

+tempo events are structured as follows:

+`<deltaTicks> <µs per quarter note>`

+Type info:
+`<deltaTicks>` - vlv
+`<µspqn>` - 32bit unsigned int

+timeSignature events are structured as follows:

+`<deltaTicks> <numerator> <denominator>`

+Type info:
+`<deltaTicks>` - vlv
+`<numerator>` - 8bit unsigned int
+`<denominator>` - 8bit unsigned int (This is not 2^den like midi is)

 ## Instrument tracks